aurelien-barbotin/napari-segment-update/README.md

 	python napari_segment_update/script.py

 If you are on a ProCeD analysis computer, simply double click on run_napari.bat located in Documents/Python Scripts

+Load your masks, either with drag and drop or using File > Open File(s).
+Once loaded, the masks

 ## Install